HK-Tan/maxtanhk/_pages/about.md

 ## **Teaching:**

 👨‍🏫 Currently Teaching:
-  -  (Fall 24.)
-N.A.
+  -  (Winter 25.)
+Math 182: Algorithms.
   -  Disclaimer: I am NOT the instructor for Math 131A/131B in the Winter/Spring 25 quarters respectively.
-You were probably looking for [this](https://www.math.ucla.edu/people/visiting/tanhui) professor instead.
+You were probably looking for [this](https://www.math.ucla.edu/people/visiting/tanhui) professor instead!

 🧑‍💻 Teaching Experiences:
   -  You can access them [**here.**](teaching/)